Rajpratik71/zfs_wiki/Ubuntu-18.04-Root-on-ZFS.md

     If this system will store local email in /var/mail:
     # zfs create                                            rpool/var/mail

-    If this system will use docker-ce (which creates snapshots by default):
+    If this system will use Docker (which manages its own datasets & snapshots):
-    # zfs create -o mountpoint=/var/lib/docker              rpool/var/docker
+    # zfs create -o com.sun:auto-snapshot=false \
+                 -o mountpoint=/var/lib/docker              rpool/var/docker

     If this system will use NFS (locking):
     # zfs create -o com.sun:auto-snapshot=false \